Building an Effective Team Across Multiple Locations

-Our product managers focus on the more strategic elements of the Pragmatic Marketing Framework, while product owners focus on execution and functional delivery.
+Our product managers focus on the more strategic elements of the Pragmatic Institute Framework, while product owners focus on execution and functional delivery.
 Our 10 product managers and owners are located across five time zones, interacting with a delivery team of more than 100 spread across an even larger area.

 Using an agile-based software development methodology, collaboration among our product and delivery team members is imperative.
 And making that happen requires far more coordination than it would if we were in a single location.
 Over the years, we have learned many lessons and have adopted several practices to enhance our teamwork and productivity, including organizational adjustments, the effective use of communication tools and maximizing limited meeting time.

 Distance creates a number of challenges, including:

 Challenge #1: Information silos.
 Because there are limited casual water-cooler conversations or ad hoc group discussions, communication must be deliberate and strategic; information must be shared explicitly.
 Without well-coordinated and planned communication, information silos can develop.
 Our team has three main office locations in different parts of the world.
 Within each office, team members work closely together.
 They attend meetings in person and interact inside and outside of the office.
 Team members know what is happening within each location.
 But sometimes people may not be comfortable communicating outside of their own location.
 As a result, information can become common knowledge in one location and not others.
 These information imbalances can lead to confusion on large projects.